interledger/rafiki/docs/architecture.md

 ![Architecture diagram](./img/rafiki-architecture.png)

 Rafiki is a collection of four services that are run together; each one can be scaled horizontally.
-These applications are
+These services are

 - [`backend`](../packages/backend): The main service, handling business logic and external communication.
 - [`auth`](../packages/auth): The service used for Grant Authorization and authentication.
 Rafiki provides this as a reference implementation, with the understanding that Rafiki operators can use and deploy their own service for authorization and authentication.